Darukutsu/keystrokes/README.md

   -y, --ydotool PATH         due to how pkexec works we can't read YDOTOOL_SOCKET
-                             directly in script, use this flag if you're on Wayland. you don't need to use this if path to your YDOTOOL_SOCKET=/tmp/.ydotool_socket
+                             directly in script, use this flag if you're on Wayland.
+                             You don't need to use this if path to your YDOTOOL_SOCKET=/tmp/.ydotool_socket

 [NAME] is optional, if not specified it will create files using mktemp.
 You can find unnamed macros in /tmp/*.macro.
-If you accidentally recorded wrong macro without specifying NAME don't worry, Run `macro -R`, this will autodelete last unnamed recorded file.
+If you accidentally recorded wrong macro without specifying NAME don't worry, Run \`macro -R\`, this will autodelete last unnamed recorded file.
 ```

 See my dotfiles for [usage example](https://github.com/Darukutsu/dotfiles/blob/master/sxhkd/mode_macro) in sxhkd.